How Many Languages Make Good Multilingual Instruction Tuning? A Case Study on BLOOM: Conclusion

-Instruction fine-tuning of large multilingual language models presents both opportunities and challenges.
-While it can enable versatile language processing capabilities, it also demands careful handling to address issues related to language-specific nuances.
-Various studies analyzed multilingualism and cross-lingual transferability in different settings, leading to different conclusions.
-This paper conducts an experimental analysis on yet another set of settings and reveals different findings from prior works, showing that even with the same base model, instruction data, and training recipe, the performance is still dependent on the evaluation tasks.
-Building upon the findings of prior works and our study, we conclude that the performance of multilingual instruction fine-tuning is highly dependent on factors such as base models, instruction data, tasks, and evaluation protocols.
-Our study stresses the importance of the theoretical study on the effectiveness and generalizability of multilingual instruction fine-tuning, as well as the need for more systematic experimental studies to validate the theory.
+While instruction tuning of large multilingual models enables versatile language processing, it requires careful handling of language-specific nuances.
+This paper presents an experimental analysis that controls the base model, instructions, and training recipe to study the number, closeness, and exposure of languages.
+Our findings, compared with prior work, show that multilingual instruction tuning depends heavily on factors like base models, data, tasks, and evaluation protocols.
+We emphasize the need for more systematic studies to validate the effectiveness and generalizability of this approach.